Follow the step by step process or choose what situation that best describes you:

 Your LSAT score, which will be between 120 and 180, will be mailed to you three weeks after the date of the exam.

 The next step in the process of becoming a Canadian lawyer is to go to law school.
 View the LSAC Official Guide to Canadian Law Schools for application procedures for the law school in which you intend to apply for admission.
-There are two legal traditions in Canada: French civil law, dominant in Quebec; and English common law, dominant in all other provinces and territories.
+There are 24 law schools in Canada, each of which offers a professional law degree in one or both of Canada’s law systems.
+Two legal traditions exist in Canada: French civil law, dominant in Quebec; and English common law, dominant in all other provinces and territories.
 If you intend to practice law in Quebec, you must graduate from a Quebec law school.
 If you intend to practice in an English common law jurisdiction in Canada, you must graduate from one of the common-law schools in the other provinces/territories.
 Canada has mobility agreements among the provinces/territories that allow lawyers licensed in one common-law jurisdiction to practice in another common-law jurisdiction.

 Ontario Law Schools